Our judges for Write a Book in a Day 2022

 Maddy Proud is a professional netballer currently playing for the NSW Swifts in the Suncorp Super Netball Competition.
-She is the current captain of the club which won the 2019 Super Netball Championship.
+She is the current co-captain of the club which won the 2021 and 2019 Super Netball Championship.
 Maddy has played professionally since the age of 16, starting her career at the Adelaide Thunderbirds after becoming the youngest player to ever be contracted to a professional netball team.
 Maddy was the captain of the Australian 21 & Under team from 2012-2013 during which time she led the team to a silver medal at the World Youth Netball Championships in Glasgow, Scotland, in 2013.
-She also represented Australia at the Fast5 World Series in Melbourne in 2018.

 Maddy’s first children’s novel, Grace on the Court, was published in January 2018.
 The story follows 13-year old Grace Parker as she figures out how to handle the 3 B’s: boys, boy bands and ball sports.
-She is currently completing a Master of Creative Writing at Macquarie University.
+She has completed a Masters of Creative Writing at Macquarie University.

 Primary Division Judge

 Margot Lindgren worked as a Teacher-Librarian in NSW Primary schools for 33 years in a variety of settings from small rural schools to a large metropolitan campus.
-She has a passion for children’s literature which she shares through her blog – Momo Time to Read which she started writing in 2008.
-It now has over 1800 book reviews.
+She has a passion for children’s literature which she shares through her blog – Momo Time to Read.
 She adds several new titles each week ranging from Picture Books through to senior novels.
-Margot is currently Secretary of IBBY Australia (International Board on Books for the Young) and she is also a member of the Children’s Book Council (NSW Branch).
-Following her retirement in 2018 she has taken on several volunteer roles including working in the Book Bunker at the Children’s Hospital at Westmead.
+Margot is currently National Secretary of IBBY Australia (International Board on Books for the Young).
+In 2021 she was selected to judge the Picture Book of the Year Award (2021-2023) for the Children’s Book Council of Australia.
+Following her retirement in 2018, her volunteer roles include working in the Book Bunker at the Children’s Hospital at Westmead.
 In addition to her teaching qualifications Margot has an MEd in Teacher-Librarianship and Post Graduate qualifications in Children’s Literature.